strmprivacy/docs/docs/02-concepts/02-data-contracts/01-schemas-and-contracts.md

 }
 ```

--   the reference to the event contract.
+-   `ref`: the reference to the event contract.
 In this case equal to the
     schema, but this is not necessary.

--   the serialization schema reference, which includes the organization
+-   `schemaRef`: the serialization schema reference, which includes the organization
     name, schema name and schema version.

--   a schema or event contract can be public, in which case all STRM
+-   `isPublic`: a schema or event contract can be public, in which case all STRM
     Privacy customers can use it, or it can belong to a certain
     organization, and require organization credentials to use it.

--   the name of the field in the serialization schema that is used to
+-   `keyField`: the name of the field in the serialization schema that is used to
     "tie" events together.
 Typically, this is what determines an end
     user (i.e. your users) session.

--   the fields whose content in an event should be considered sensitive
+-   `piiFields`: the fields whose content in an event should be considered sensitive
     (i.e. personally identifiable information), and should be encrypted
     by STRM Privacy.

--   the validations that should be performed on the content of specific
+-   `validations`: the validations that should be performed on the content of specific
     fields in an event.

 These contracts are very versatile to use, and a use case that STRM